-Legally, travel medical insurance is not essential, but it will financially compensate for any health risks.
+Legally, travel health insurance for South Korea is not required, but it will financially compensate for any health risks.

 Why buy travel medical insurance for South Korea?

 Your travel medical insurance gives you hospitalization benefits and covers treatment of the local diseases that might make you ill.
 It will also cover medical evacuation in case you need to go back to your home country.
 Buy travel medical insurance to ensure your peace of mind.

 South Korea Trip Cancellation Insurance for International Travelers - FAQs